 - Lost memories, blank spaces within memories, or trouble creating new ones

 - Vision issues like light sensitivity or blurry vision

 - A ringing sound in one’s ears

-- Vomiting, nausea and related symptoms, as if one is sick
+- Vomiting, nausea, and related symptoms, as if one is sick

 - Changes in sleep patterns

-One concerning issue is when a person’s entire mood and personality seems to have changed.
+One concerning issue is when a person’s entire mood and personality seem to have changed.
 They may have emotional outbursts about things that never bothered them before.
 This can take a toll, especially on family members.